erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 The @Fig:robot-comp-animation and @Fig:robot-comp-plot illustrate the impact of the CMG stabilization on the robot's path accuracy.
 In the animation, the fixed robot is displayed as a transparent overlay.
-It can be seen that the CMG stabilization significantly improves the accuracy of the robot, but does not succeed in maintaining perfect stability.
+It can be observed that the CMG stabilization significantly improves the accuracy of the robot, but does not succeed in maintaining perfect stability.
 This is due to the limited gimbal acceleration, which prohibits the CMGs from perfectly following sharp accelerations of the robot arm.
-Nevertheless, the dampening controller is able to successfully re-stabilize the platform in short order.

 A further challenge to CMG stabilization of the robot's motion can also be seen in the above simulations.
 As soon as the robot arm moves its center of mass out from under the center of mass of the pendulum, the CMGs have to constantly rotate to produce the necessary torque to compensate this.